 What about confidentiality?

-If you tell the psychologist information which you would rather is not passed on then please discuss this with the psychologist.
+Whatever the service, the clinician will make a summary of your appointment which will be added to a NHS record.
+When the therapist/psychologist writes to you they will copy in your GP and other relevant clinicians where appropriate.
+If you tell the therapist/psychologist information which you would rather is not passed on, then please discuss this with the therapist/psychologist.
 Usually there are only a few reasons why such ‘sensitive’ information would be shared:

 The psychologist will do their best to discuss the reasons with you, before sharing such sensitive information.
 If you have any concerns about confidentiality then please raise them in the discussion with the psychologist.